 Teaching faculty should not jeopardize the progress of a class by permitting the continued presence of any student whose behavior, in any way, adversely affects the class.
-While the responsibility for and the administration of classroom discipline ordinarily rests with the teaching faculty member, disciplinary problems should be referred to Rodney Adams (Dean of Students), the Vice President for Academic Affairs designee, to be resolved (radams@tcl.edu).
-Faculty should read and familiarize themselves with the Student Affairs Resources Guide document listed in the Faculty Resources section on the TCL website along with the Student Concern Form and the Student Early Alert Form and follow instructions on both forms.
+While the responsibility for and the administration of classroom discipline ordinarily rests with the teaching faculty member, disciplinary problems should be referred to Rodney Adams (Dean of Students), the Vice President for Academic Affairs designee, to be resolved (radams@tcl.edu).).
+Faculty should read and familiarize themselves with the Student Affairs Resources Guide document listed in the Faculty Resources section on the TCL website along with the Student Concern Form located in the Faculty Resources section on the TCL website or the Student Early Alert Referral Form through Etrieve in Self-Service.
+All faculty should have access to the Student Early Alert Referral Form.
+Go to "tclcontent.etrieve.cloud", click on "Faculty and Staff" and then click the purple square with the white square and select "Central".
+Then under "Forms", the Early Alert Referral Form, is listed.